Somaskandan931/CryptoPriceTracker/README.md

 python backend/data/fetch_data.py
 ```

-⏱️ **Note**: This will take several hours to fetch data for all coins due to API rate limits.
-Consider modifying the script to fetch only top 100 coins for testing.
+⏱️ **Note**: This will take several hours to fetch data for all assets due to API rate limits.
+Consider modifying the script to fetch only top 100 assets for testing.

 ### Step 2: Train the Model